-An Apple job posting mentioned “homeOS,” an otherwise never-heard-of Apple operating system, ahead of WWDC next week.
+An Apple job posting has mentioned “homeOS,” an otherwise never-before-heard-of Apple operating system, ahead of WWDC next week.

 You'll work with Apple systems engineers, learn the inner workings of iOS, watchOS, tvOS, and homeOS, and optimize your code in ways only Apple can.
 Join our team and make a real difference for music lovers everywhere.
 The Apple Music Frameworks team owns the technology stack that enables the embedded Apple Music experience across all of our mobile platforms: iOS, watchOS, and homeOS.